FleekHQ/fleek-docs/docs/hosting/ens-domain.md

 ## Deploying

-Once your app is deployed on fleek, go to the settings page in the left-hand bar menu click`Domain Management` and scrolling a bit would land you on the section that says `ENS`
+Once your app is deployed on Fleek, go to the settings page in the left-hand bar menu and click `Domain Management`.
+Scrolling a bit would land you on the section that says `ENS`

 ![](imgs/ens1.png)